sonic-net/SONiC/doc/pac/Port Access Control.md

 - PAP

 ### 3.4.3 hostapd
 Hostapd is an open source implementation of 802.1x standard and the Linux application is supplied with wpa_suplicant package.
-The wired driver module of hostapd is adapted to communicate with pacd via socket interface instead of directly controlling the interfaces. hostapd gets its configuration from the hostapd.conf file generated by hostapdmgrd.
+The wired driver module of hostapd is adapted to communicate with pacd via socket interface

+. hostapd gets its configuration from the hostapd.conf file generated by hostapdmgrd.

 ### 3.4.4 hostapdmgrd
 hostapdmgr reads hostapd specific configuration from SONiC DBs and populates the hostapd.conf.
 It further notifies the hostapd to re-read the configuration file.